james-trayford/strauss/docs/start.rst

    pip install --no-cache-dir --extra-index-url https://test.pypi.org/simple/ pyttsx3==2.99

-If you would like to use AI text-to-speech instead, you can instead install strauss requesting the optional :code:`speech` dependency (also available as :code:`TTS` or :code:`AI-TTS`), which installs the :code:`kokoro` and :code:`coqui` engines.
+If you would like to use AI text-to-speech instead, you can instead install strauss requesting the optional :code:`speech` dependency (also available as :code:`TTS` or :code:`AI-TTS`), which installs the :code:`kokoro` engine.
 This is also what the :code:`Speech` generator needs:

 .. code-block:: bash